rpc-ag/rpc-aggregator/README.md

 ## Developers

 rpc.ag provides free rpc endpoints for developers and for projects at their super early stage.
 Please reach us at info@rpc.ag

 ## Providers

-If you are a node provider and want to support developer community and want to be mentioned here, reach us info@rpc.ag
+If you are a node provider and want to support developer community and want to be mentioned here, reach us at info@rpc.ag

 ## Contributing

 If you would like to contribute to the RPC proxy with load balancing, please fork the repository and create a pull request with your changes.
 Be sure to include unit tests and adhere to the project's coding style.